 of group homomorphisms over

-Cartier duality is indeed a duality in that for any as above there is an isomorphism
+Cartier duality is indeed a duality in that for any finite commutative group scheme there is an isomorphism

 of the double Cartier dual with the original group scheme.

-A textbook account is for instance in section 10.1 of
+and a more recent textbook account is in section 10.1 of

 or section 1.7 of